-Based on the Berlin pilot project (Pilotprojekt in Berlin - only German) the evaluation and dissemination of the "Efficiency House Plus standard" was set as a goal for the research initiative of the Federal Ministry of Construction.
+Based on the Berlin pilot project (Efficiency House Plus in Berlin) the evaluation and dissemination of the "Efficiency House Plus standard" was set as a goal for the research initiative of the Federal Ministry of Construction.
 The Efficiency House Plus standard in residential units is achieved if a building’s energy performance fulfils the following criteria: the verified energy demand of a building must be negative, both in terms of the final/delivered energy demand and the primary energy demand (based on an assumed household electricity demand of 20 kWh/m²a).

 In the scope of the accompanying research work done by Fraunhofer IBP in relation to this initiative, the design values of all 37 model projects comprised in the network were verified using the software "Effizienzhaus Plus Rechner", which was developed by Fraunhofer IBP.
 During a 2-year monitoring phase following the commissioning of the buildings, the measured data was analyzed and evaluated in a cross-comparison.
 The results have been presented on the Internet platform of the German research initiative "Zukunft Bau" (Future construction) (only in German) and in professional events, leaflets/ brochures and network meetings.

 With only a few exceptions, the Efficiency House Plus standard was found to have been achieved for both single-family homes and multi-family apartment blocks.
 The thermal insulation quality of the buildings was approximately 40 percent better than the value of the EnEV reference building (*EnEV: the German Energy Saving Ordinance).
 The photovoltaic surface that is required to achieve the Efficiency House Plus standard ranges between 0.33 m²PV area/m²floor space (MFH) and 0.46 m²PV area/m²floorspace (SFH).
 In the first year of measurements, the final/ delivered energy use of the buildings was on average about 10 percent higher than predicted, compared to the values calculated according to German standard DIN V 18599 and the requirements specified in the Efficiency House Plus standard.
 This average could be reduced to one percent in the second year of measurements.
 Regarding the photovoltaic yields, predicted and measured data was found to be in good agreement.
 The monitoring process proved to be a suitable instrument for determining optimization potentials.